damminhtien/machine-learning-engineering-for-production-mlops-course-notes/Week3.md

     + Factory inspection, medical image diagnosis - SME (subject matter expert)
     + Recommender systems - maybe impossible to label well
   + Dont increase data more than 10x at a time

+### 2.2 Data pipeline
++ POC and Production phases
+  + POC (proof-of-concept)
+    + Goal is to decide if the application is workable and worth deploying
+    + Focus on getting the prototype to work
+    + It's ok if data pre-processing is manual.
+But take extensive notes/comments.
+  + Production phase
+    + After project utility is established, use more sophiticated tools to make sure the data pipeline is replicable
+    + Eg, TF Transform, Apache Beam, Airflow

+### 2.3 Meta-data, data provenance and lineage
++ In large complex machine learning systems that you might need to maintain, keeping track of data provenance and lineage can make your life much easier.
+As part of building out the systems, consider keeping track of metadata, which can help you with tracking data provenance, but also error analysis.
++ Data provenance refers to where the data comes from, and data lineage the sequence of processing steps applied to it.